Coding-Academy-STL/Intro-to-Python/README.md

 - If you're not sure about a style detail, see [1-printing.ipynb](1-printing.ipynb) for a great example.

 Activities are really difficult to write.
 The general idea is that the coding part should be boring so it's easy enough for beginners, and you can spice things up with a good story around the problem.
 As for characters, use the Wender siblings, Billiam, Bobert, and Bella.
-Billiam is the master programmer that's also interested in sketchy things like becoming a professional spammer.
-Bobert is an absolute beginner and always writes code that doesn't work.
-Bella is just there when we need a third character.
+Billiam is the generic good guy.
+Bobert's code never works, but he's interested in sketchy things like becoming a professional spammer.
+Bella is an expert programmer that somehow gets caught up in weird scenarios all the time.
+See the [lore repo](https://codeberg.org/LadueCS/lore) for more information about them.